faithvoid/plugin.music.newgrounds/README.md

 ## How To Use:
-- Download latest release file, or "release" folder from the repository (delete update.zip if you do!).
+- Download latest release file.
 - Extract the .zip file.
 - Copy the "Newgrounds" folder to Q:/plugins/music
 - Run the add-on and enjoy!